ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 =============

-The configuration system has had some major changes, but users should be unaffected except for the following:
+The configuration system has had some major changes.
+Users should be unaffected except for the following:

- * all relative paths defined are relative to the `ansible.cfg` file itself (they used to vary by setting, this should be more predictable)
+ * All relative paths defined are relative to the `ansible.cfg` file itself.
+Previously they varied by setting.
+The new behavior should be more predictable.
  * A new macro ``{{CWD}}`` is available for paths, which will make paths relative to the 'current working directory', this is unsafe but some users really want to rely on this behaviour.